tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_1.md

 The rifle butt connects with his head with a sickening thud, sending him sprawling to the ground.
 He's dazed, but not defeated.
 His eyes lock onto mine.
 We both know it's either him or me.

 Without hesitation, I raise my rifle, aiming it squarely at his chest.
 The weight of the decision presses on me, but survival leaves no room for doubt.
 I squeeze the trigger.
-The sound of the shot echoes in my ears, a grim reminder of the line I've just crossed.
-His body jerks with the impact, then lies still.I don't linger on the act; there's no time for remorse or reflection in the heat of battle.
+The sound of the shot echoes in my ears.
+His body jerks with the impact, then lies still.
+I don't linger on the act; there's no time for remorse or reflection in the heat of battle.

 In the midst of this frenzy, I catch sight of Sergeant Nghia.
 He's moving with a limp, his usual steady gait now faltering.
 Blood seeps through the dark green fabric of his fatigues.
 Despite his injury, he continues to fire, his resolve unbroken.